All that is of the world:

 "Ye are they which justify yourselves before men; but God knoweth your hearts: for that which is highly esteemed among men is abomination in the sight of God."
 Luke 16:5

-The "love of the Father" is the Father's love for His children, hating, not them, but their actions when they do wrong, i.e., when they disobey, i.e., when they sin, chastening them, in His love for them, that they might learn to obey, i.e., do what is right, i.e., not sin, casting out, i.e., not recognizing as his own those children ("the children of disobedience") who reject His authority, i.e., who refuse to accept His chastening, i.e., who in defiance disobey Him, "doing their own thing," i.e., loving the pleasures of the world over and against Him and His authority—with judgment (damnation) waiting for them after their last breath (all breaths having been given to them by God, who, they, in their love for this world, have rejected, using their free breaths from Him to praise themselves and the things of this world, cursing God instead of praising Him).
+The "love of the Father" is the Father's love for His children, hating, not them, but their carnal actions instead, i.e., when they do wrong, i.e., when they disobey, i.e., when they sin, chastening them, in His love for them, that they might learn to obey, i.e., do what is right, i.e., not sin, casting out, i.e., not recognizing as his own those children ("the children of disobedience") who reject His authority, i.e., who refuse to accept His chastening, i.e., who in defiance disobey Him, "doing their own thing," i.e., loving the pleasures of the world over and therefore against Him and His authority—with judgment (damnation) waiting for them after their last breath (all breaths having been given to them by God, who, they, in their love for this world, have rejected, using their free breaths from Him to praise themselves and the things of this world, cursing God instead of praising Him).
 God desires that none die, but, since He is the source of life and that which is of the world is not, when man (Adam) chose the world over God, he chooses death over life, resulting in all men, born as children—by their carnal nature loving dopamine emancipation (explained below) and the world which stimulates it—having to choose between loving themselves and this world (choosing eternal death) or loving the Father, and His Son Jesus Christ (choosing eternal life).

-While the Father loves His children, children, by their carnal nature, i.e., loving pleasure, i.e., loving dopamine emancipation, i.e., loving the things of the world which stimulate it, hate the Father when He gets in their way of having pleasure, i.e., experiencing dopamine emancipation, i.e., loving the world, i.e., doing what they want to do when they want to do it.
+While the Father loves His children, children, by their carnal nature, i.e., loving pleasure, i.e., loving dopamine emancipation, i.e., loving the things of the world which stimulate it, hate the Father when He gets in their way of having pleasure, i.e., when he/He prevents, i.e., blocks or inhibits them from experiencing dopamine emancipation, i.e., loving the world, i.e., doing what they want to do when they want to do it.
 The "love of the Father" and the children's love of pleasure, i.e., love of dopamine emancipation, i.e., love of the world are two different paradigms, i.e., two different ways of feeling, thinking, acting and relating, which are antithetical to one another.
 When children get into a position of authority, they oppress and kill (negate) those who get in their way of pleasure.
 The Father, loving the children, calls them to repentance instead, forgiving them, redeeming them, and reconciling them to Himself if and when they do, that they might have eternal life.

 When we have "the love of the Father" in us, we do not hate others when they do us wrong, we hate what they do.
 We therefore, instead of hating them, desire that they come to know the Father, and His Son Jesus Christ, that they to might come to know His love for them.